rllob/rllob.github.io/_pages/about.md

 Welcome to my website!
-I'm Ramses (like the pharaoh, ha!), originally from [Barcelona](https://en.wikipedia.org/wiki/Barcelona), Spain, and currently a Ph.D. student in the [Department of Political Science](https://www.polisci.washington.edu/) at the University of Washington in Seattle.
+My name is Ramses (like the pharaoh, ha!), originally from [Barcelona](https://en.wikipedia.org/wiki/Barcelona), Spain, and currently a Ph.D. student in the [Department of Political Science](https://www.polisci.washington.edu/) at the University of Washington in Seattle.

 My research interests are in political economy and statistical methods.
 In political economy, I broadly investigate inequality, redistribution, and wage determination in post-industrial societies, with a particular focus on industrial relations and labor market institutions.
 Although I have not yet initiated a research project in methodology, I have a broad interest in relative distributional methods, measurement models, machine learning, and panel data/multilevel methods.
 Concerning the latter, a specific topic I have been contemplating recently is whether Bayesian modeling techniques can provide better leverage than classical inference in estimating parameters from nearly time-invariant predictors and rarely changing outcomes in autoregressive panel models.